chrisemunt/mgsi/README.md

 * Add the network commands for global node lock and unlock (used by mg_pwind and mg-dbx).
 * Add the network command for a 'close object reference' operation (used by mg_pwind and mg-dbx).

+### v3.1.102a; Superserver v4.5.28 (3 February 2023)

+* Allow the initial worker initialization message for the DBX protocol to be resent to an open/active connection.
+This change was made primarily to allow the M client to seamlessly reconnect to an existing (open) connection to the Superserver.